twowaits/SDE-Interview-Questions/Amazon/README.md

   - Design a task management system like Trello with the following assumptions:
     1. User can move tasks from one lane to the other and move it back.
     2. This should have a state diagram with many end states.

+  - What are different types of page fault avoiding algorithms and difference

 <br/>
 <br/>
 <i><u name="misc">Miscellaneous</u></i>